9346mukesh/ResolveX/README.md

  ### 4. Initialize & Run
     python app.py
   ## 📊 Core Logic Explanation
-  1.Rating Guard: The Rating module includes logic to verify the ticket status.
-Ratings are only accepted if status == 'RESOLVED' and if the user_id matches the ticket creator.
+  1. Rating Guard: The Rating module includes logic to verify the ticket status.
+Ratings are accepted only if status == 'RESOLVED' and the user_id matches the ticket creator.

-  2.Escalation Logic: When an Agent marks a ticket as Escalated, it triggers a flag in the Admin view, moving the ticket to a high-priority "Internal Review" queue.
+  2. Escalation Logic: When an Agent marks a ticket as Escalated, it triggers a flag in the Admin view, moving the ticket to a high-priority "Internal Review" queue.

-  3.Theme Persistence: Implemented via a JavaScript listener that watches for the toggle state and updates the data-theme attribute on the <html> tag.
+  3 .Theme Persistence: Implemented via a JavaScript listener that watches for the toggle state and updates the data-theme attribute on the <html> tag.
 ## 🚀 Future Enhancements
-  1.Email Notifications: Automated alerts via Flask-Mail for status updates.
+  1. Email Notifications: Automated alerts via Flask-Mail for status updates.

   2. Attachment Support: Integration with AWS S3 for uploading error logs/screenshots.

   3. SLA Tracking: Visual timers for tickets nearing resolution deadlines.

   4. Advanced Analytics: Data visualization using Chart.js for Admin insights.
 ## 👨‍💻 Author
   Mukesh Kumar Reddy B.Tech – Computer Science & Engineering